arihunter-18/RetinaViTae/README.md

 This project primarily utilizes the [**IDRiD (Indian Diabetic Retinopathy Image Dataset)**](https://idrid.grand-challenge.org/Data/), a publicly available dataset specifically curated for diabetic retinopathy detection and grading.
 It provides retinal fundus images along with corresponding ground truth labels for DR severity.

-### License

-The IDRiD dataset is licensed under a Creative Commons Attribution 4.0 International License.

-(c) by Prasanna Porwal, Samiksha Pachade and Manesh Kokare.

-You should have received a copy of the license along with this work.
-If not, see [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/).

 ## Future Work & Disclaimer

 Future work could explore: